 Given a Banach space $X$, we study preduals of $\Bdd(X)$ in relation to preduals of $X$.
 The most satisfactory results in this direction are obtained when $\Bdd(X)$ is regarded not only as a Banach space, but as a Banach algebra (more precisely, as a right $\Bdd(X)$-module).
 Thus, we will focus on preduals of $\Bdd(X)$ for which right multiplication is \weakStar{} continuous.
 One of our results implies that such preduals are in one-to-one correspondence with preduals of $X$; see \autoref{thm:A} below.

 In fact, the methods here developed apply equally well to analyzing preduals of $\Bdd(X,Y)$, considered with its natural right $\Bdd(X)$-module structure.
-Moreover, shifting attention from $\Bdd(X)$ to $\Bdd(X,Y)$ clarifies the different roles that the domain space $X$ and target space $Y$ play for properties of $\Bdd(X,Y)$.
+Moreover, shifting the attention from $\Bdd(X)$ to $\Bdd(X,Y)$ clarifies the different roles that the domain space $X$ and target space $Y$ play for properties of $\Bdd(X,Y)$.
 For example, and somewhat interestingly, it turns out that preduals of $\Bdd(X,Y)$ are induced by preduals of $Y$, while preduals of $X$ do not play any role.
 It is thus natural to address the more general problem of studying preduals of $\Bdd(X,Y)$ compatible with the right $\Bdd(X)$-action, in relation to preduals of $Y$.

 A (concrete) predual of a Banach space $Y$ is a closed subspace $F\subseteq Y^*$ inducing a canonical isomorphism between $F^*$ and $Y$; see \autoref{dfn:predualBSp:concretePredualBSp}.
 If this isomorphism is isometric, we call $F$ an \emph{isometric} predual.
-Existence and uniqueness of preduals has been extensively studied in various settings; we refer to the survey article by Godefroy, \cite{God89IsometricPredualsSurvey}, and the references therein.
+Existence and uniqueness of preduals has been extensively studied in various settings; we refer to the survey article \cite{God89IsometricPredualsSurvey} by Godefroy, and the references therein.
 For instance, by Sakai's theorem, a \ca{} has an isometric predual if and only if it is a von Neumann algebra, and the isometric predual of a von Neumann algebra is unique.
-Similarly, by Godefroy and Saphar, \cite[Proposition~5.10]{GodSap88DualitySpOpsSmoothNorms}, if $X$ is reflexive, then $\Bdd(X)$ has an isometric predual, which is moreover unique.
+Similarly, by \cite[Proposition~5.10]{GodSap88DualitySpOpsSmoothNorms}, if $X$ is reflexive, then $\Bdd(X)$ has a unique isometric predual.

 Our focus is on preduals that are not necessarily isometric.
 Such preduals are not as well-studied: results do not simply carry over from isometric to general preduals, and new phenomena appear in the general setting.
 For example, Sakai's theorem is no longer true for not-necessarily isometric preduals, and neither is the above mentioned result of Godefroy and Saphar; see \autoref{exa:refl:notStrUnique}.
-We will see that in some situations, considering the (bi)module structure of $\Bdd(X,Y)$ is a suitable tool to obtain results for general preduals.